mnot/htracr/README.md

 it usually means that it couldn't find libpcap when building.
 See the instructions here: <https://github.com/mranney/node_pcap>.

-On my OSX machine, I have to build like this:
+On my OSX machine, I have to build like this (becoming root first):

-  sudo bash
-  CXXFLAGS=-I/opt/local/include npm -g install htracr
+  > CXXFLAGS=-I/opt/local/include npm -g install htracr

 because my pcap headers are in a non-standard place (thanks to MacPorts).
 YMMV.